luofengliao/luofengliao.github.io/_pages/about.md

 Hi!
-My name is Luofeng Liao (廖烙锋 in Chinese) and I am a second-year phd student in the IEOR Department at Columbia.
+My name is Luofeng Liao (廖烙锋 in Chinese) and I am a third-year phd student in the IEOR Department at Columbia.